… or I just saw the best-made upgrade for Beeb

 Power is provided by a computer and is borrowed from supplying leads by using a neat solution – ScotchLok.
 All you need is to crimp a Scotchlok on a wire and that’s it!
-No cutting and no soldering required!
+No cutting and no soldering are required!

-Next mod was ordered from one of the guys that I’ve met on forums.
+The next mod was ordered from one of the guys that I’ve met on forums.

-Basically, this is an adapter that connects a RaspberryPI Zero to a TUBE port.
+This is an adapter that connects a RaspberryPI Zero to a TUBE port.

 Here is a short description found on this awesome projects GIT page:

 PiTubeDirect is a low-cost Second Processor project for Acorn's 8-bit machines (Beeb, Master, Electron, Atom) which uses two cheap chips to interface a Raspberry Pi to the Tube connector.
 The Pi emulates one of a number of CPUs, and also the Tube interface chip.
 A Pi Zero can emulate a 6502 Second Processor running at 274MHz.

 I don’t have any demos of how it works since this is my first Acorn machine that I’ve played with.
 However, here is Mark’s YT video with a Beeb running Elite and using RPI as a second CPU.